 Furthermore, if CA Auto Bank experiences a change of control, in certain circumstances investors may elect to exercise a put option in respect of their holding of Notes and the Issuer may be required to repurchase some or all of the outstanding Notes, if any, and/or may be required to repay certain other outstanding debt obligations.
 Also, certain of CA Auto Bank's existing credit facilities may provide that certain change of control events in relation to CA Auto Bank constitute an event of default or acceleration.
-Such an event would entitle the lenders thereunder to, among other things and unless a waiver is granted, cause all outstanding debt obligations under the relevant credit facility to become due and payable and to proceed against the collateral, if any, securing such credit facility.
+Such an event would entitle the lenders thereunder to, among other things and unless a waiver is granted, cause all outstanding debt obligations under the relevant credit facility.
 An event of default or an acceleration of any of CA Auto Bank's credit facilities may also cause a default under the terms of other indebtedness of CA Auto Bank.
 There can be no assurance that, in such a situation, CA Auto Bank would have sufficient assets or be able to obtain sufficient third party financing to satisfy all of its obligations under its credit facilities, any Notes or other indebtedness which have become due and payable.